EduardoRodriguesF/quartz/README.md

 ## Documentation

-To get started with quartz, head to the [wiki page](https://github.com/EduardoRodriguesF/quartz/wiki) and dive in!
+To get started with quartz, head to the [install](#installation) and access the manual page at `man quartz`!

+If you have any trouble, you can also read it in markdown [here](doc/quartz.1.md).

 ## License